MicrosoftDocs/win32-pr.it-it/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----stroke--element.md

-<span data-ttu-id="8bd38-191">Se si imposta l'attributo della proprietà **joinstyle** su "smussatura", è possibile creare una forma con il contorno di join smussato, come illustrato nella rappresentazione la seguente:</span><span class="sxs-lookup"><span data-stu-id="8bd38-191">If you change the **joinstyle** property attribute to "bevel", you can create a shape that has the bevel-join outline, as shown in the following VML representation:</span></span>
+<span data-ttu-id="96882-190">Se si modifica l'attributo della proprietà **joinstyle** in "smussatura", è possibile creare una forma con il contorno smussato, come illustrato nella rappresentazione VML seguente:</span><span class="sxs-lookup"><span data-stu-id="96882-190">If you change the **joinstyle** property attribute to "bevel", you can create a shape that has the bevel-join outline, as shown in the following VML representation:</span></span>

 ![bevel.gif (650 byte)](images/bevel.gif)